robinrodricks/FluentStorage/README.md

 `maxBatchSize` is a number specifying how many messages you are ready to handle at once in your callback.
 Choose this number carefully as specifying number too low will result in slower message processing, whereas number too large will increase RAM requirements for your software.

 `cancellationToken` is used to signal the message pump to stop.
 Not passing any parameter there will result in never stopping message pump.
 See example below in Use Cases for a pattern on how to use this parameter.

+You can find the list of supported messaging implementations [here](doc/messaging.md).

 #### Handling Large Messages